 # ['Dr. Smith runs 5km daily.', "He won't stop until he reaches his goal!"]

-# Word tokenisation
+# Word tokenization

 tokens = word_tokenize(text)